New Playwrights Awards - How to Apply

-How does the selection process work for the New Playwrights Awards?
+How does the selection process work for New Playwrights Awards?

 A limited number of places are available each year and we receive many more applications than we are able to support.
 Your application is assessed and considered by Playwrights' Studio staff, supported by previous recipients and other representatives from the arts and cultural sector.
-For 2019/20, the panel includes Vanessa Boyd (Interdisciplinary Performance Officer, Creative Scotland), Jonathan Lloyd (Creative Director/CEO, Solar Bear), Uma Nada-Rajah (playwright and former New Playwrights Award recipient, Rosie Kellagher, Dramaturg, National Theatre of Scotland, Sabrina Leruste, Theatre Officer, Creative Scotland, Hayley Sinclair, Communications & Projects Coordinator, Playwrights' Studio, Scotland, Stef Smith, Associate Playwright, Playwrights' Studio, Scotland, and is chaired by Fiona Sturgeon Shea (Creative Director, Playwrights' Studio, Scotland).
+The selection panel for 2020/21 comprises Maryam Hamidi, playwright and previous New Playwrights Award recipient, Rosie Kellagher, Dramaturg, National Theatre of Scotland, Sabrina Leruste, Theatre Officer, Creative Scotland, Hayley Sinclair, Communications & Projects Coordinator, Playwrights' Studio, Scotland, Stef Smith, Associate Playwright, Playwrights' Studio, Scotland, and is chaired by Fiona Sturgeon Shea, Creative Director, Playwrights' Studio, Scotland.
 In making its selection, the panel considers:

 - Your commitment to developing your playwriting skills and experience.